The World's End (film): Development

+Filming

 Principal photography for The World's End began on 28 September 2012.
 Filming took place in Hertfordshire, at Elstree Studios and on location in Letchworth Garden City and Welwyn Garden City.
 Part of the film was also shot at High Wycombe railway station, Buckinghamshire.

 All twelve pubs in the film use identical signage on menus and walls, reflecting what Wright called "that fake hand-written chalk" common to modern British pubs.
 The exteriors of the real pubs were shot at locations in Welwyn Garden City and Letchworth Garden City, with altered signage.
 Letchworth Garden City railway station received a makeover to become the "Hole in the Wall".

-Stunts were coordinated by Brad Allen, of martial arts film director Jackie Chan's team.
+Stunts were coordinated by Brad Allan, of martial arts film director Jackie Chan's stunt team.
 Wright said: "In Drunken Master, Jackie Chan has to get drunk to fight, but this is more the idea of Dutch courage.
 You know, when you're kind of drunk and you think 'ah, I can climb up that scaffolding!'
 Or just that you're impervious to pain.
 One of the things we talked about is this idea that [the characters] become better fighters the more oiled they get."

 The Broadway Cinema, Letchworth, a renovated independent cinema built in the 1930s in the Art Deco style, was used to portray the Mermaid pub.
 This cinema was also the first outside London to play the film, with a special introduction by Pegg thanking the residents of Letchworth for their help during its making; over 800 viewers watched the film at the cinema on its opening night.

 Soundtrack

-The film uses what the New York Posts Kyle Smith called "a brilliant Madchester soundtrack", alternative rock and pop music from the time of the characters' adolescence.
+The film uses alternative rock and pop music from the time of the characters' adolescence.
 Wright explained: "A lot of those songs are ones that really hit me and Simon hard when we were that age...
 [Gary] is still living by those rules.
 It's like he decided to take 'Loaded' and 'I'm Free' to heart and thinks the party's never going to end."

 The soundtrack for the film was released on 5 August 2013 in the UK and 20 August 2013 in the United States, with the film's score, composed by Steven Price, released on the same day.
+In addition to songs featured in the film, the album also features dialogue snippets.

-The only songs featured in the film that did not make it onto the soundtrack are "The Only One I Know", "Summer's Magic" and "The Only Rhyme That Bites", by The Charlatans, Mark Summers and 808 State respectively.
-The version of "20 Seconds To Comply" which features in the film is the mix from Silver Bullet's album "Bring Down The Walls No Limit Squad Returns", albeit edited to remove dialogue samples from RoboCop.
+The only songs featured in the film that did not make it onto the soundtrack are "The Only One I Know", "Summer's Magic", and "The Only Rhyme That Bites" by the Charlatans, MC Tunes and 808 State respectively.
+The version of "20 Seconds to Comply" which features in the film is the mix from Silver Bullet's album Bring Down the Walls No Limit Squad Returns, albeit edited to remove dialogue samples from RoboCop.
 On the soundtrack album, it is replaced by the Bomb Squad mix (again re-edited to remove the samples).
 The original soundtrack tributes the song "No Opportunity Necessary, No Experience Needed" by Yes when the young characters reach the hills.